lacking orderly continuity

 coinciding with her new lover.

-cause somebody to adopt a certain position, belief, or course of action; twist somebody's arm
+cause somebody to adopt a certain position or belief

 They had a good man working for them then, an Apache guy from White River, and he was probably the best sheepherder they ever had; but whenever she wanted to